direct to content

 Origin

 Construction features make it probable that it was a Dutch-built ship.
-The provenance of the wood was Lower Saxony, Germany.
-These dates fit the inscription on a Jacob's staff that was found on the wreck, which reveals a date of 1636.
+The provenance of the wood was Lower Saxony in Germany.
+These dates fit the inscription on a Jacob's staff that was found on the wreck, which has the year 1636 on it.
 One cannon, reportedly salvaged from the wreck by recreational divers, has an inscription of the Admiralty of Amsterdam indicating it was made in 1639.

 trunk Box wood with Image 1 :

-Part of the cargo was Italian majolica earthenware.
-Some objects found belonged to the inventory of the ship (earthenware) and personal belongings of the crew are Dutch.
+Part of the cargo consisted of Italian majolica earthenware.
+Some earthenware objects found belonged to the inventory of the ship and the personal belongings of the crew that were found are Dutch.

-Part of the cargo consisted of boxwood (buxus).
+A large part of the cargo consisted of boxwood (buxus).
 This is very durable wood used for cabinets or music instruments.
 The relatively large size of the trunks suggests a southern European / North African origin.
-The trunks of boxwood were damaged by the shipworm.
-If wood or a wooden shipwreck is above the sand, the shipworm is a huge potential threat to the preservation of the wood.
-The shipworm destroys a shipwreck in relatively short time.
-Without protection a ship could disappear entirely in a few years’ time.
+The boxwood trunks were damaged by shipworms (teredo navalis).
+If wood or a wooden shipwreck is above the sand, shipworms are a huge potential threat to the preservation of the wood.
+Shipworms destroy a shipwreck in a relatively short amount of time.
+Without protection a ship could entirely disappear in a few years’ time.

 Royal dress